 You can use simple numeric functions to perform basic mathematical calculations.
-For more advanced calculations, see Using advanced numeric functions.
+For more advanced calculations, see Creating advanced mathematical calculations.

 Available numeric functions